steven-xia/ReversiBot/README.md

 # ReversiBot

 Currently, this project is only compatible with Linux.
-Apologies to anyone else who is interested.
+Apologies to anyone else who is interested (though you can probably make it work since Python is cross platform).

 This is an attempt to implement simple Artificial Neural Networks to play the game of Reversi (also called Othello).
 Please notify me is you find any of my plethora of mistakes...